rh-dluong/manage-fleet-configuration/README.md

 # Note

-1. This simple channel-subscription deploys payload to the hub cluster.
+1. This simple subscription deploys payload to the hub cluster.
 In this case the payload is a bunch of [policies](https://github.com/bjoydeep/fleet-configuration/tree/main).
 All the policies have their placements set to whereever they are needed to be deployed.
 1. Starting in 2.4 you need to be Subscription-Admin.
 One option is to execute: [community/CM-Configuration-Management/policy-configure-subscription-admin-hub](https://github.com/stolostron/policy-collection/blob/main/community/CM-Configuration-Management/policy-configure-subscription-admin-hub.yaml) from the command-line and set it to enforce.
 Or follow the `oc edit clusterrolebinding` shown below.
 1. This accompanying [repository](https://github.com/bjoydeep/fleet-configuration/tree/main) is used.

 ## Steps

+### If deploying into regular ACM hub (or managed hub if being managed from Global Hub)

 1. Log on to the cluster using oc login .